khadiza21/JS_Recap/ReadME.md

 - Execution Phase .

 42. What is call Stack?
 43. Is JS Single threaded by nature?
-Yes
+(Yes) How does it handle asynchronous call?
 44. What is single threaded?
 - Single threaded means only one statement is executed at a time.
 - JS only has one call stack.